 Torquay, and the surrounding area, is a major tourist destination in the UK, offering fabulous places to visit and plenty to do.
-Torquay is an excellent base for visitors, who find plenty to do locally, and is a short distance for day trips.
+The Torcroft is an excellent base for visitors, who will find plenty to do locally, and is a short distance for day trips.
 Torquay offers first class restaurants and bars, stunning beaches, the Jurassic Coast, the Princess Theatre and the Riveria Centre.

 A short drive, bus journey or ferry from Torquay, South Devon offers plenty of places of interest and of outstanding beauty, including Cockington, Tor Abbey, Paignton, Brixham, Dartmouth, Greenways, Colton Fishacre and Dartmoor National Park, to name a few.
 From Torquay it is a short drive to Totnes, Exeter and Plymouth.